-Cocaine is a highly addictive stimulant.
-Health care professionals may use it as local anesthesia for some surgeries, but recreational use is illegal.
+Cocaine is a stimulant drug that is highly addictive.
 A study published in The Lancet evaluated the danger, dependence, and likely misuse of 20 drugs.
-It was discovered that cocaine is the second most addictive drug, second only to heroin.
+They found that cocaine is the second most addictive drug, second only to heroin.
+Cocaine dependence is difficult to overcome without medical supervision and an effective plan.
+Cocaine abuse treatment centers can help individuals overcome their addiction in a safe, controlled environment.

 Cocaine increases the natural chemical messenger dopamine in brain circuits related to the control of movement and reward.
 In a normal brain, dopamine recycles back into the cell that released it.
 This shuts off the signal between nerve cells.
 Cocaine prevents the dopamine from being recycled, which causes large amounts to build up in the space between the cells, thereby stopping their normal communication.
 The flood of dopamine in the reward circuit of the brain reinforces the drug-taking behavior.